charmoniumQ/blog-content/blog-content/_posts/2016-05-13-ansible-and-abstraction.markdown

 layout: post
 title:  "Ansible and abstraction?"
 date:   2016-05-13 12:53:38 -0500
-categories: linux
+tags: linux
 excerpt: >
-  This has been the direction of computer systems since they first began: As the raw parts of a computer become cheaper and smaller, the systems built out of computers become more complex and intricate, and engineers need to build abstractions to manage that higher complexity.
+  This has been the direction of computer systems since they first began: As the raw parts of a computer become cheaper and smaller, the systems built out of computers become more complex and intricate, and engineers need to build abstractions to manage that higher complexity
 ---

 You could do everything that is done with a configuration management tool like